 Let’s start with breakfast in the Bernese Oberland where, historically, potato rösti was the first meal eaten by Bernese farmers to kick start the morning.
 In the modern day Alps, these fried potato patties – sometimes filled with bacon, onion, cheese or even apple – are more likely to appear as a side dish on lunch menus, however in the high mountain villages they are still considered a breakfast staple and are often eaten with fried eggs, spinach and a sausage meat called fleischkäse.
 A more health-conscious breakfast option is birchmuesli – a mix of rolled oat flakes, fruit, nuts, lemon juice and condensed milk – invented in Switzerland in 1900 by a Dr Maximilian Bircher-Benner and known today throughout the world as muesli.
 Continental breakfast is as popular in the Swiss Mountains as anywhere else in Western Europe.
 There are many types of bread on offer too but one of the most popular and delicious is a soft white loaf called zopf.
 You’ll be able to recognise it easily because it’s plaited (the word zopf means ‘braid’), with a golden crust, very much like the Jewish bread called challah.
 Some say it originates from an ancient custom of widows cutting off their braids and burying them with their husbands, and it’s traditionally eaten on Sunday mornings.

-After a morning’s walking or cycling in Switzerland, you’ll be ready for lunch – and, don’t worry, portions are big here!
+After a morning’s walking in Switzerland, you’ll be ready for lunch – and, don’t worry, portions are big here!
 One of the most traditional dishes is alplermagronen – also known as “herdsman’s macaroni” – a traditional all-in-one lunchtime plate from German-speaking Switzerland.
 Made from hearty mountain ingredients – potatoes, onions, cream and apples – the classic version layers cooked potatoes and macaroni with cream and cheese, before baking it in the oven and serving with fried onion rings and a stewed apple sauce on top.
 The posh version has bacon added too!

 Saffron is grown in the Swiss canton of Valais where our Goms Walk is based.
 This pungent spice is an essential ingredient of a traditional Ticino dinner often served with a luganighe sausage, a raw sausage made with pork, spices and red wine.
 Saffron risotto often appears on menus and is made from risotto rice cooked slowly with onions, stock, saffron threads, wine and cheese.
 As such, it is a popular choice with vegetarian guests.
 If you like meat, however, and are feeling very hungry, then you’ll love the Bernese speciality the Berner platte (‘Bernese platter’).
 It consists of a whole range of meats and sausages, which may include beef, ham, smoked bacon, smoked beef and pork tongue, spare ribs, pork loin and shoulder, marrow bone – oh and there’s some juniper-flavoured sauerkraut, potatoes and dried beans in there, too!
 The dish was created on 5 March 1798 after the Bernese defeated the French army at Neuenegg.
 To celebrate they held a huge feast, with everyone bringing along whatever they had to hand, hence the variety and prominence of preserved meats and other similar foods.